UPMCGenomic/premseq/README.md

 `./premseq.py SE` takes an input fastq file and output a trimmed version of the file.

-It has all options given by Trimmomatic :
+It has all given options (most are from Trimmoatic) :

 - remove adapter sequences : `illuminaclip <fastaWithAdaptersEtc>:<seed mismatches>:<palindrome clip threshold>:<simple clip threshold>`
 An example of adapter file is given, it removes illumina adapters and poly(A or T) tails